dcos/examples/minio/1.9/README.md

 mc mb minio-dcos/mybucket
 Bucket created successfully ‘minio-dcos/mybucket’.
 ```
+Now switch to Minio Browser, you can see mybacket in left-side panel where all the backets are listed.

 Last but not least I want you to see what Minio’s resource footprint looks like: